metabase/metabase/docs/getting-started.md

 ##Step 2: Configuring your Instance
 Create a Metabse account by entering your name, email, and super-secretive password—we don't recommend using password123!

 Now Metabase needs to find your data.
 Where does your data live?
 Depending on where you keep your database, the steps to connect with Metabase vary.
 Not to worry, though, we outlined the configuration steps for each of the major platforms.
+If you're not sure, ask the DBA, System Administrator or Analyst responsible for the data you'll want to use with Metabase.

-**If you use Heroku:**
+**If the data you want to use lives on Heroku:**

 1. Go to [https://postgres.heroku.com/databses]().
 2. Click on the databse you want to connect to Metabase.